-One of the most common POCs to our waterbodies is sediment: the loose soil that can be carried by stormwater to a waterbody.
+One of the most common POCs to our waterbodies is sediment: the loose material that can be carried by stormwater to a waterbody.
 Nutrients and other chemical pollutants can adhere to the sediment and get carried along with it into nearby waters.
-Suspended sediment can cause turbidity, limiting the amount of light that reaches the depths and inhibiting the growth of aquatic plants that other species depend on.
+Suspended sediment can cause turbidity, limiting the distance that light can penetrate into the water, inhibiting the growth of aquatic plants that other species depend on.
 Sediment can also settle and smother aquatic habitats that fish rely on for depositing eggs.
-Anytime soil is exposed to stormwater, erosion can occur, creating sediment.
+Anytime soil is exposed to stormwater, erosion can occur, which can lead to more sediment in our waterbodies, and thus more turbidity.